-The system default values are listed in the "PDL command and DJDE summary" appendix.
-The printing system uses the defaults for parameters you do not specify in the JSL.
+The system default values are listed in the "PDL command and DJDE summary" in Appendix A. The printing system uses the defaults for parameters you do not specify in the JSL.
 When you are creating a JSL, you do not have to code the command parameters for which your jobs specify the defaults.